TOLOSAT/flight-software/doc/technical-specifications/HouseKeeping_Mgmt.md

 ## Description

 The housekeeping (HK) corresponds to the values of the satellite observables at a given time.
-The role of the housekeeping manager is to retrieve these observables and put them into telemeasurement form.
-In addition, the ground can activate or deactivate the generation of housekeeping telemeasures by telecommands (TC(3,5) and TC(3,6)).
+The role of the housekeeping manager is to retrieve these observables and put them into telemetry form.
+In addition, the ground can activate or deactivate the generation of housekeeping telemetries by telecommands (TC(3,5) and TC(3,6)).
 The task must :
 - This task behaves in the same way regardless of its mode.
 - Check whether there is a TC for activating or deactivating HK TMs.
 - Recover the HK of each task, put them in the form of TM and send them to the TM sender if the HK is enabled.